Lalithadevi21/Deep-Learning/README.md

 ## Conclusion

 The ANN model effectively learns the relationship between concrete ingredients and its compressive strength.
 It provides accurate predictions and demonstrates the power of deep learning for regression problems.
+---
+---

+# 2.Convolutional Neural Network (CNN)
+# Image Classification

+## Project Overview

+This project uses a Convolutional Neural Network (CNN) to classify images into different categories.
+CNNs are powerful deep learning models widely used for image recognition tasks.

+## Problem Statement

+To build a deep learning model that can accurately classify images into their respective categories.

+## Dataset

+The dataset consists of labeled images belonging to different classes.
+Each image is processed and used as input to train the CNN model.

+## Steps Performed

+1. Imported required libraries (NumPy, Pandas, TensorFlow/Keras, Matplotlib)
+2. Loaded and preprocessed image data
+3. Resized and normalized images
+4. Split data into training and testing sets
+5. Built a CNN model
+6. Trained the model using training data
+7. Evaluated model performance on test data
+8. Visualized results

+## Model Used

+Convolutional Neural Network (CNN)

+## Model Architecture

+* Convolutional Layers
+* Activation Functions (ReLU)
+* Pooling Layers (MaxPooling)
+* Flatten Layer
+* Fully Connected (Dense) Layers
+* Output Layer (for classification)

+## Evaluation Metrics

+* Accuracy
+* Loss

+## Technologies Used

+* Python
+* NumPy
+* TensorFlow / Keras
+* Matplotlib

+## Conclusion

+The CNN model successfully learns patterns from image data and classifies images with good accuracy.
+This project demonstrates the effectiveness of deep learning in computer vision tasks.